MarcoWorms/learn.js/README.md

 "pancake cake"

 // both phrases bellow are the same. ` is a newer version of '/" that allows
-// strings to have linebrakes and also allows for us to add variables(a concept
+// strings to have line breaks and also allows for us to add variables (a concept
-// still to be explanied) inside them lather on.
+// still to be explained) inside them later on.

 'this makes\nme hungry'